RyuTatsuki/TraversyMedia_clone-Loruki/README.md

 # TraversyMedia_clone-Loruki
-This repository is just my practice cloning youtube tutorial by Traversy Media.
+This repository is just for my practice cloning youtube tutorial by Traversy Media.
 100% Vanilla HTML&CSS.
-No JS and/or frameworks.
+No JS and/or frameworks used.

 ## Beautiful Original